4 min read

 You can use empathy internally to empower and strengthen your teams.
 For Sid the Sloth, it's the "gooey, sticky stuff that holds us together".
 For Star Wars fans, it's the force that "binds the galaxy together".

-In a startup/scale-up like Spixii, you can see this gooey, sticky stuff in schemes like open and honest 1:1s where the employees have weekly and monthly sit-downs with the CEO to voice their opinions freely.
+In a growing business like Spixii, you can see this gooey, sticky stuff in schemes like open and honest 1:1s where the employees have weekly and monthly sit-downs with the CEO to voice their opinions freely.

-Since the beginning of 2018, we started to formalise these once a week between team members.
+Since the beginning of 2018, we started to formalise these.
 At first, an hour felt like a huge investment for a small team with a lot to do.
-Yet this, combined with two daily huddle meetings at 9:09 and 5:25 on the dot to align the team's priorities and tasks of the day, has transformed the way we work.
+Yet this, combined with two daily huddle meetings at 9:09 and 5:05 on the dot to align the team's priorities and tasks of the day, has transformed the way we work.

 The routine of reporting your top priority of the day helps you focus, and also look ahead for any potential 'blockers'.
 It also means you can quickly identify things that might become pinch-points before they become problems, empathise with team-members and help wherever possible.

-Ultimately, if we are going to create a world that is 100% insured, we need to understand each other and know what is worth protecting.
+Ultimately, if we are going to create a world that is 100% insured, we need to understand each other and be mindful of what is worth protecting.
 With empathy, our innovations, technology and people will be richer and more inclusive.